phax/peppol-commons/peppol-commons/src/main/resources/truststore/readme.txt

 directory-truststore.jks (since v6.2.1)
-  It contains the SSL certificates to access the central PEPPOL Directory Updated in v6.2.4 to reflect the changes for the new PD hosting
+  It contains the SSL certificates to access the central PEPPOL Directory Updated in v6.2.4 to reflect the changes for the new PD hosting Updated in v8.4.1 to reflect the new Let's Encrypt issuing certificate

 complete-truststore.jks
   This is the combination of all available truststores with the same aliases!
+  Updated in v8.4.1 to reflect the new Let's Encrypt issuing certificate

 The password to access all trust stores is (case-sensitive): peppol